Robin Hood: Prince of Thieves

 When you want to make a movie about the Robin Hood legends, you need to be deciding what elements to leave out, not what elements to shoehorn in.
 The 1938 version told only the first half of the story, but save for the climax, the movie was amazingly faithful to the legends.
 But in this 1991 version, the extremely politically correct Muslim Azeem, the witch Mortianna, the pointless child character Wulf, and even Little John’s wife Fanny are all entirely pointless characters pulled out of the screenwriters’ asses in an incredibly lazy and presumptuous attempt to fill in the massive, unfillable hole left by the absence of Prince John.
 Oh, and killing Sir Guy of Gisborne less than halfway through the movie?
 Unacceptable.

 The movie says it’s for adults, but most of its audience in 1991 was children.
 Because kids don’t know better.
 Kids won’t question how an entire village is built in Sherwood practically overnight without the Sheriff’s men noticing.
 In fact, most people I know who saw it say that it’s a kids’ movie.
 The movie says it’s for adults, but it’s not treating us like adults.
 It’s treating us less like adults than the Disney version, and that movie was actually intended for children.
 It’s acting like we’ve seen these plot points for the first time.
 It asks us to suspend our disbelief to almost preposterous levels.
 Whenever Alan Rickman isn’t on screen or there’s no action happening, the movie bores us to tears.
 In fact, this movie’s spotty, immature plot is entirely reliant on the idea that you already know the Robin Hood legends and are able to fill in the gaps.
 Not only that, but it borrows so many elements from other media.
 It stole the title from the Alexandre Dumas novel.
 It stole plenty of elements from the 1938 version.
 It stole the Mel Gibson and Danny Glover dynamic from Lethal Weapon.
 A villain falling out of a window.
 A villain dying twice.
 The villain from Die Hard.
-A villain killing a high-ranking henchman without remorse like Joker from the 1989 Batman.
+A villain killing a high-ranking henchman without remorse like Joker killing Bob in the 1989 Batman.
 The murdered parents plot point.
 The grim hero.
 The star and a few scenes from Dances with Wolves.
 The Satanic cults, the angry and immature Will Scarlet, and the Muslim member of the Merry Men from the TV show Robin of Sherwood.

 I’m not going to bother much with the poor dialogue, as I’ve given ample complaints before, but I’ll give you this.
 Here’s a comparison between the 1938 version and the 1991 version.
 The fiery, vibrant dialogue of the 1938 version clearly trumps the muddy, stumbling lines of the 1991 version.